Brian Keith: The Brian Keith Show, The Zoo Gang, Archer

-Keith went on to star as pediatrician Dr. Sean Jamison in the NBC sitcom The Brian Keith Show (also known as The Little People).
+Keith went on to star as pediatrician Dr. Sean Jamison in the NBC sitcom The Brian Keith Show (entitled The Little People during its first season).
 The series was cancelled in 1974 after two seasons.
-"The show ended because it was bad, not because of Hawaii", said Keith.
+"The show ended because it was bad, not because of Hawaii," said Keith.

 Keith also starred in the role of Steven "The Fox" Halliday in the six-part television miniseries, The Zoo Gang (1974), about a group of former underground French Resistance fighters from World War II.
 The show also starred Sir John Mills, Lilli Palmer, and Barry Morse, and featured a theme by Paul McCartney.
 Keith was third billed in The Yakuza (1974) starring Robert Mitchum, and in The Wind and the Lion (1975) starring Sean Connery, Keith played President Theodore Roosevelt for writer-director John Milius.
 He starred in the TV series Archer (1975) as Lew Archer, replacing Peter Graves who'd starred in the pilot, but it was cancelled after six episodes and has never been rerun in the United States (Jerry Goldsmith's score for the first episode of the series was released in 2018 by Lalaland Records).
 Keith did some Westerns, The Quest (1976) pilot, and Joe Panther (1976), and the TV movie The Loneliest Runner (1976).
 He had a supporting role in Nickelodeon (1976) and did the TV movies In the Matter of Karen Ann Quinlan (1977) and The Court-Martial of George Armstrong Custer (1977).
 He was in How the West Was Won (1978), Hooper (1978) with Burt Reynolds, Centennial (1979), and The Chisholms (1979).
 In 1992, he starred in the unsold, ABC half-hour pilot The Streets of Beverly Hills.